Ryggs/MovieDBAPI/README.md

 ### 8. Picasso
    - A powerful image downloading and caching library for Android for loading our movie images and storing them locally.

+### 9. Room Database
+  - Best alternative to avoid boilerplate code to create and manage databases and the Best persisting android database that saves data locally.

 ## Features
 This project is divided into 4 main categories: